Oxfordshire’s world-leading solutions to reaching net zero

 Robert Trezona - Head of Cleantech, IP Group plc

-Oxfordshire’s leading climate innovators coming together
+Join Oxfordshire’s leading climate innovators

 Where: Blavatnik School of Government, Oxford